-Choice of CAs

-A CA must be trusted to keep its private key secure.
-When setting up an Artix system, it is important to choose a suitable CA, make the CA certificate available to all applications, and then use the CA to sign certificates for your applications.

-There are two types of CA you can use:

-- A commercial CA is a company that signs certificates for many systems. - A private CA is a trusted node that you set up and use to sign certificates for your system only.

-Commercial Certification Authorities page 229 Private Certification Authorities page 230
+Choice of CAs A CA must be trusted to keep its private key secure.
+Whe Artix system, it is important to choose a suitable CA, mak available to all applications, and then use the CA to sign applications. the CA certificate There are two types of CA you can use: A commercial CA is a company that signs certificat systems.
+A private CA is a trusted node that you set up and certificates for your system only.
+In this section This section contains the following subsections: Commercial Certification Authorities page 255 Private Certification Authorities page 256